Updated 8 March 2023

 “Unconscious biases undoubtedly stand in our way to become CEO”.
-Views from female CEOs from values-based banks worldwide on Women’s Day 2022.
+Views from women managing values-based banks worldwide on International Women’s Day.

-For International Women’s Day 2022, we looked at 13 female CEOs managing member banks from the Global Alliance for Banking on Values (GABV) to ask how balancing gender representation in the financial industry could help build a fairer future for everyone.
+For International Women’s Day, in 2022 we looked at 13 women managing member banks and supporting partners of the Global Alliance for Banking on Values (GABV) to ask how balancing gender representation in the financial industry could help build a fairer future for everyone.
 They shared their vision about the social and entrepreneurial value of equality.

 A progressive bank shouldn’t ignore gender equality

 According to Mirjam ‘t Lam, Managing Director at Oikocredit International, a GABV supporting partner: “When selecting and screening potential partners, Oikocredit reviews the organisation’s gender policy.
-What’s also important to us is to see how women are represented in the potential partner’s senior management and at board level.”
+What’s also important to us is to see how women are represented in the potential partner’s senior management and at the Board level.”

 Yet, Priscilla Sims Brown, who presides over Amalgamated Bank, the largest union-owned bank in the United States, warns about the narrative of ‘supporting women’.